-This novel plays on theme of the stereotypical Asian geek/genius and Lisa Yee captures the voice of the Millicent Min, Girl Genius so perfectly that you cringe for her as much as you root for her.
-She’s added an atypical Asian American character, Stanford Wong, who’d you think would be a geek as well, but Stanford is a struggling student but good looking jock.
-Yee is vibrant voice for Asian American children’s literature.
+This novel plays on the theme of the stereotypical Asian geek/genius and Lisa Yee captures the voice of Millicent Min, Girl Genius so perfectly that you cringe for her as much as you root for her.
+She’s added an atypical Asian American character, Stanford Wong, who’d you think would be a geek as well, but Stanford is a struggling student but good-looking jock.
+Yee is a vibrant voice for Asian American children’s literature.
 And if your child likes this book, try Stanford Wong Flunks Big-Time which tells this same story from his point of view. [chapter book, ages 9-14)

 Millicent Min, Girl Genius by Lisa Yee

 To examine any book more closely at Amazon, please click on image of book.

 To examine any book more closely at Amazon, please click on the image of the book.
 As an Amazon Associate, I earn from qualifying purchases.